HDHP/HSA Plan

 This typically applies to new employees.

-If you enroll after January 1st, Cornell's contribution will be pro-rated based on the number of pay periods remaining in the year and deposited in your PayFlex account.
+If you enroll after January 1st, Cornell's contribution will be pro-rated based on the number of pay periods remaining in the year and deposited in your Inspira Financial account.
 For example, if you enroll mid-year with 13 pays remaining out of 24 (semi-monthly) for the year, the amount Cornell contributes up front will look like the following:

 $1,000/24 pays = $41.66 regular contribution effective January 1